Wayne Carlisle: Coaching career

 In March 2017, Carlisle returned to former club Exeter City in the role of head of coaching to ensure coaching consistency at all age groups.
 Following the departure of Eric Kinder in the summer of 2019, Carlisle was promoted to the role of assistant manager.
 The 2021–22 season saw Carlisle and manager Matt Taylor lead Exeter to promotion from League Two with a second-placed finish.

 On 4 October 2022, Carlisle followed manager Taylor as assistant manager to EFL Championship side Rotherham United on a contract until 2026.
+Following Taylor's sacking in November 2023, Carlisle formed a three-man interim management team with Dan Green and Scott Brown.
+Following the appointment of Leam Richardson, Carlisle continued to assist the manager, before departing the club on 19 December 2023.

+In February 2024, Carlisle joined former club Bristol Rovers as Individual Player Development Coach, once again supporting Matt Taylor.
+On 1 July 2024, the club announced that he had been appointed assistant manager.
+With the club sat in twentieth position, he was sacked alongside Taylor on 16 December 2024.

+In June 2025, Carlisle was appointed assistant manager of National League South side Bath City.